by Georgie Fay

 DOWNLOAD THE EXHIBITION GALLERY TRAIL

-There will be an official opening party and panel event on Thursday 28 September, between 5.30pm – 8.30pm, where you can chat to the artists about their work in a relaxed atmosphere.
+There will be an official gallery opening event on Thursday 26 April, from 5.30pm to 7.30pm, where you can chat to the artist in a relaxed atmosphere.

 Beneath the artwork, there are chalkboards for visitors of all ages to make their own responses to the art.
-For all our exhibitions, we provide a gallery trail for children and special events.
-School and community groups can visit free of charge by prebooking and can use our gallery trail to support Arts Award Discover and Explore.
+For all our exhibitions, we provide a gallery trail for children.
+School and community groups can visit free of charge by pre-booking and can the exhibition to support Arts Award Discover and Explore.
 For details contact Androulla on 020 7709 8908 or via email.

 Gallery @ Half Moon schools workshop programme generously supported by The Finnis Scott Foundation.